 Figure VIII-4 shows the incident light (IL) profile at the start and at the end after 6 days of combined free cell cultivation of C. Vulgaris and P. Putida both at the bottom and surface at points 1, 2, 5 and 6.
 The data in the graph highlights cumulative reduction in IL with decreasing IL values being observed more at the bottom than at the surface as the culture cells were mostly settled at the bottom.
 The IL at the bottom points 1 and 6 decreased by 30%, whereas points 2 and 5 showed similar decrease in IL by 18% after the end of the run.
-The higher reduction in IL could be related with substrate degradation by combined cells of benthic C. Vulgaris and P. Putida, which was influenced by photosynthetic activity by C. Vulgaris and P. Putida, which was influenced by noreased amount of degradation products such as organic acids and their metabolites in the cultivation medium raising its cloudiness as well as the incidence of light to the bottom.
+The higher reduction in IL could be related with substrate degradation by combined cells of benthic C. Vulgaris and P. Putida, which was influenced by photosynthetic activity by C. Vulgaris and parallel aerobic biodegradation of SSFW organics by P. Putida.
+Resultantly, this synergistic cell activity probably resulted in increased amount of degradation products such as organic acids and their metabolites in the cultivation medium raising its cloudiness as well as the incidence of light to the bottom.